-If you have a side job as an independent contractor (i.e., not an "employee"), you can use the W-4 form to have taxes taken out of your regular job's paycheck to cover your side job, too.
+If you have a side job as an independent contractor (i.e., not an "employee"), you can use the W-4 form to have extra taxes withheld from your regular job's paycheck to cover your side job, too.
 (This would be instead of making estimated tax payments for your second job.)
 You'll definitely want to use the IRS's Tax Withholding Estimator tool for this.
 You can also pay self-employment taxes through withholding from your regular-job wages.

 Don't include self-employment income as "other income" on Line 4(a), though.
 That line is only for income that isn't from a job (see above).

 You can claim an exemption from withholding on a W-4 form.
 There isn't a special line for this on the form, but you can claim it by writing "Exempt" in the space below Line 4(c) if you qualify.
 You also have to provide your name, address, Social Security number and signature.
-You qualify for an exemption in 2021 if (1) you had no federal income tax liability in 2020, and (2) you expect to have no federal income tax liability in 2021.
-(If your total expected income for 2021 is less than the standard deduction amount for your filing status, then you satisfy the second requirement.)
+Looking ahead to next year, you qualify for an exemption in 2024 if (1) you had no federal income tax liability in 2023, and (2) you expect to have no federal income tax liability in 2024.
+(If your total expected income for next year is less than the 2024 standard deduction amount for your filing status, then you satisfy the second requirement.)

 Be warned, though, that if you claim an exemption, you'll have no income tax withheld from your paycheck and you may owe taxes when you file your return.
 You might be hit with an underpayment penalty, too.

 An exemption is also good for only one year — so you have to reclaim it each year.